 I also have a BSc (Hons) in Health Science (Herbal Medicine) from the University of Westminster and a PGCE and MA in Education.
 Teaching movement perfectly combines my passions for health and education.
 The degree in Health Science also gives me a strong background in nutrition which is another passion of mine.

 Many clients come to my classes for back, neck, shoulder or pelvic floor issues or after surgery or injuries but I also teach therapists, singers and artists who want to re-connect with their bodies and breath as well as people who just enjoy a mindful class.
 As a Breast Cancer Survivor I also have a particular interest and expertise in that area and some years ago co-developed Tripudio Movement Systems (movement for lymphoedema) with a colleague.
-I also have a strong interest in osteoporosis.
-I am a qualified Bones for Life® teacher and gym instructor and combine the use of weights and weight bearing exercises with postural and falls prevention work when working with people with bone density issues.
+I also have a strong interest in osteoporosis, drawing on Bones for Life® and the use of weights and weight bearing exercises combined with postural and falls prevention work when working with people with bone density issues.